-In contrast, the original Acrow props were a type of temporary support that was load bearing, and had adjustable vertical support, and could be used to support structures of most heights.
+In contrast, the original Acrow props were a type of temporary support that was load-bearing, had adjustable vertical support, and could be used to support structures of most heights.

-This was achieved by using an adjustable design, which uses a heavy-duty screw thread, as well as locking pins.
-A series of holes in the inner tube allows for a rough height to be set, and the large diameter screw thread, which is formed on the outside of the tube for maximum strength, can be adjusted to fine-tune the height of an acrow prop.
+This was achieved by using an adjustable design, which uses a heavy-duty screw thread and locking pins.
+A series of holes in the inner tube allows for a rough height to be set, and the large diameter screw thread, formed on the outside of the tube for maximum strength, can be adjusted to fine-tune the height of an acrow prop.

-On the bottom of an Acrow prop, there is a forged steel plate, which helps provide balance and stability.
-On the top, there is a larger plate, which is used to prop up the material which needs to be supported.
+A forged steel plate is on the bottom of a prop, which helps provide balance and stability.
+On the top is a larger plate, which is used to prop up the material that needs to be supported.

-The standard load that a single Acrow prop can take depends on its size, but most Acrow props max out around 3,300-3,500 kg.
-Smaller props have a correspondingly lower maximum load, and can be strengthened with lacing, for additional horizontal and vertical stability.
+The standard load that a single Acrow prop can take depends on its size, but most props max out at around 3,300-3,500 kg.
+Smaller props have a correspondingly lower maximum load and can be strengthened with lacing for additional horizontal and vertical stability.

 What Are Acrow Props Used For?

-Acrow props are ideal for shoring up supports during construction projects, and are primarily intended to be used to support heavy vertical loads.
+Props are ideal for shoring up supports during construction projects and are primarily intended to be used to support heavy vertical loads.

 The most common way to mitigate this is by “lacing” – that is, using scaffolding poles to connect Acrow props together.
 This helps strengthen them both vertically and horizontally.